 6. It Was a Royal Holiday Destination

 Some archaeologists believe that Machu Picchu was designed as a resort town for the royal family to escape the busy city of Cuzco.

 Want to learn more about Machu Picchu secrets?
-See our Machu Picchu information page for a detailed history of the town and its construction. -----> Machu Picchu Tours.
+Learn about Machu Picchu Tours for a detailed history of the town and its construction.